 A blood sample drawn from a vein in your arm

-You may be asked to fast for 8 hours before the blood sample is collected, but occasionally a health practitioner may do the test with, for example, a glucose tolerance test.
-In some cases, a health practitioner may request that you fast longer.
+Typically, you will be asked to fast for 8 hours before the blood sample is collected.
+Occasionally, a healthcare practitioner may do testing when fasting is not possible, such as when a glucose tolerance test is done.
+In some cases, a healthcare practitioner may request that you fast longer than 8 hours.

 Insulin testing may be used to help: